30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 23. Dance With the Locals in Koenji

 Will you be in Tokyo during the latter half of August?
-Then you are in luck, as you will have the chance to attend the Koenji Awa Odori Dance Festival!
-This bustling, colorful traditional dance event is visited by more than a million people every year, and is accompanied by lots of food stalls, drinks, and other festivities.
-If you make it to the festival don’t be shy and just join in on the dancing!
-The locals in the Koenji area are especially friendly and would love for anyone to join in on the festivities.
+If so, you’re in luck!
+You’ll have the chance to attend the Koenji Awa Odori Dance Festival, a bustling and colorful traditional dance event that attracts over a million visitors each year.
+The festival is filled with vibrant performances, food stalls, drinks, and plenty of other festivities.
+If you make it to the event, don’t be shy—jump in and join the dancing!
+The locals in the Koenji area are especially friendly and always welcome visitors to be part of the celebration.

 Nearest station: Koenji Station